amroibrahim/DIYDoom/DIYDOOM/Notes004/notes/README.md

 <img src="./img/cartesian.png" width="300">

-Screen coordinates start from the top left corner, X increase as you go left, and Y increase as you go down.
+Screen coordinates start from the top left corner, X increases as you go right, and Y increases as you go down.
 Screen coordinates

 <img src="./img/screen.png" width="300">